Connor-McCartney/Connor-McCartney.github.io/_pages/misc/ecommerce.md

 I go to to 192.168.0.1

-I have an Optus router, in the gui I go to:
+I have an Optus router, in the gui I go to: <br>
-Network Settings >
-Port Forwarding >
-Add rules Manually >
+Network Settings >  Port Forwarding > Add rules Manually

-Service: http or https
+Service: http or https <br>
-Protocol: TCP
+Protocol: TCP <br>
-Internal host: your local machine ip
+Internal host: your local machine ip <br>
-External host: leave blank
+External host: leave blank <br>

 # Boilerplate test